Common Boiler Issues Homeowners Must Deal with

 Intermittent Hot Water and Heat

-If the issue is low pressure, then you’ll have to re-pressurise the boiler.
-If the thermostat is at fault, then you should check the manufacturer’s manual and consider contacting them directly if you can’t find a solution and the thermostat is under warranty.
+If the issue is low pressure, you’ll have to re-pressurise the boiler.
+If the thermostat is at fault, you should check the manufacturer’s manual and consider contacting them directly if you can’t find a solution and the thermostat is under warranty.
 If all else fails, you may be dealing with a broken valve, airlock or diaphragm.
 In these cases, only a qualified engineer will help.

 The Boiler Keeps Switching off on its Own

 Boiler issues need to be addressed as quickly as possible if you want to keep your tenants happy.
-Make sure that you contact a qualified heating engineer as soon as you can if you think your boiler may have a major malfunction.
+Make sure that you contact a qualified heating engineer as soon as you can if you think your boiler may have a significant malfunction.